-Robert F. Baldock, CA(M), FCPA, FIMC Executive Chairman, Director
+Robert F. Baldock, CA(M), FCPA, FIMC

+Chairman, Director

-Mr. Baldock is an experienced mining executive as well as being a qualified and experienced accountant with over 30 years of hands on management of public and private corporations across a wide range of industries.
-He is a founder of Monument and former President and CEO till January 2, 2018.
+Mr. Baldock is an experienced mining executive as well as being a qualified and experienced accountant with over 40 years of hands on management of public and private corporations across a wide range of industries.
+He is a founder of Monument and Executive Chairman from January 2, 2018 till June 30, 2020, and formal President and CEO till January 2, 2018 form July 2007.
 Mr. Baldock is the former co-founder and Managing Director and subsequently Executive Chairman of Golconda Minerals N.L.
 Group of Mining Companies listed on the ASX, NASDAQ and Stuttgart Stock Exchanges.
 He was as well President of a controlled subsidiary, Nevada Goldfields Corporation, which was listed on the TSX, Toronto, NASDAQ, USA and Stuttgart Stock Exchanges.
 Mr. Baldock's role with the Golconda Group also included the role of Managing Director of Duketon Exploration Limited, listed on the ASX.
 During Mr. Baldock's period of tenure he had the overall responsibility for raising capital and using the raised capital and cash flow from operations to oversee the design, construction, commissioning and operation of numerous mineral processing plants and mining operations.
 Mr. Baldock was until June 2012 also the President of Veris Gold Corporation.